-- If you and your spouse file a joint tax return and neither you nor your spouse is an "active participant" in an employer-sponsored retirement plan, you and your spouse may make a fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3). - If you and your spouse file a joint tax return and both you and your spouse are "active participants" in employer-sponsored retirement plans, you and your spouse may make fully deductible contributions to a Traditional IRA (up to the contribution limits detailed in Section 3), but then the deductibility limits of a contribution are as follows:
+If you and your spouse file a joint tax return and neither you nor your spouse is an "active participant" in an employer-sponsored retirement plan, you and

+- your spouse may make a deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3). - If you and your spouse file a joint tax return and both you and your spouse are "active participants" in employer-sponsored retirement plans, you and your spouse may make deductible contributions to a Traditional IRA (up to the contribution limits detailed in Section 3), but then the deductibility limits of a contribution are as follows:

-Year Eligible to Make a Deductible Contribution if AGI is Less Than or Equal to: Eligible to Make a Partially Deductible Contribution if AGI is Between: Not Eligible to Make a Deductible Contribution if AGI is Over: 2013 \$95,000 \$95,000 - \$115,000 \$115,000 2014 & After - subject to COLA increases \$96,000 \$96,000 - \$116,000 \$116,000 contribution limits detailed in Section 3) if your combined adjusted gross income does not exceed \$181,000.
-If your combined adjusted gross income is between \$181,000 and \$191,000, your deduction will be limited as described below.
-If your combined adjusted gross income exceeds \$191,000, your contribution will not be deductible.
+Year Eligible To Make a Deductible Contribution if AGI is Less Than or Equal To Eligible To Make a Partially Deductible Contribution if AGI is Between Not Eligible To Make A Deductible Contribution if AGI is Over 2005 \$70,000 \$70,001 - \$79,999 \$80,000 2006 \$75,000 \$75,001 - \$84,999 \$85,000 2007 and after \$80,000 \$80,001 - \$99,999 \$100,000

+- If you and your spouse file a joint tax return and only one of you is an "active participant" in an employersponsored retirement plan, special rules apply.
+If your spouse is the "active participant", a fully deductible contribution can be made to your IRA (up to the contribution limits detailed in Section 3) if your combined adjusted gross income does not exceed \$150,000.
+If your combined adjusted gross income is between \$150,000 and \$160,000, your deduction will be limited as described below.
+If your combined adjusted gross income exceeds \$160,000, your contribution will not be deductible.
 Your spouse, as an "active participant" in an employer-sponsored retirement plan, may make a fully deductible contribution to a Traditional IRA if your combined adjusted gross income does not exceed the amounts listed in the table above.
-Conversely, if you are an "active" participant" and your spouse is not, a contribution to your Traditional IRA will be deductible if your combined adjusted gross income does not exceed the amounts listed in the table above.

-• If you and your spouse file a joint tax return and only one of you is an "active participant" in an employer-sponsored retirement plan, special rules apply.
-If your spouse is the "active participant," a fully deductible contribution can be made to your IRA (up to the
+Conversely, if you are an "active participant" and your spouse is not, a contribution to your Traditional IRA will be deductible if your combined adjusted gross income does not exceed the amounts listed in the table above. - If you are married and file a separate return, and neither you nor your spouse is an "active participant" in an employer-sponsored retirement plan, you may make a fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3).
+If you are married, filing separately, and either you or your spouse is an "active participant" in an employer-sponsored retirement plan, you may not make a fully deductible contribution to a Traditional IRA.
+This amount is not adjusted for cost-of-living changes or otherwise.

-- If you are married and file a separate return, and neither you nor your spouse is an "active participant" in an employer-sponsored retirement plan, you may make a fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3).
-If you are married, filing separately, and either you or your spouse is an "active participant" in an employer-sponsored retirement plan, you may not make a fully deductible contribution to a Traditional IRA. - For purposes of these rules, Adjusted Gross Income (1) is determined without regard to the exclusions from income arising under Section 135 (exclusion of certain savings bond interest), Section 137 (exclusion of certain employer provided adoption expenses), Section 221 (exclusion of certain education loan interest payments), and Section 911 (certain exclusions applicable to U.S. citizens or residents living abroad) of the Code, (2) is not reduced for any deduction that you may be entitled to for IRA contributions, and (3) takes into account the passive loss limitations under Section 469 of the Code and any taxable benefits under the Social Security Act and Railroad Retirement Act as determined in accordance with Section 86 of the Code.
+• For purposes of these rules, adjusted gross income (1) is determined without regard to the exclusions from income arising under Section 135 (exclusion of certain savings bond interest), Section 137 (exclusion of certain employer provided adoption expenses), Section 221 (exclusion of certain education loan interest payments) and Section 911 (certain exclusions applicable to U.S. citizens or residents living abroad) of the Internal Revenue Code ("Code"), (2) is not reduced for any deduction that you may be entitled to for IRA contributions, and (3) takes into account the passive loss limitations under Section 469 of the Code and any taxable benefits under the Social Security Act and Railroad Retirement Act as determined in accordance with Section 86 of the Code.